 - Dialogue and work with national and international institutions

 We can make an educational and informative contribution, helping people and Governments to better understand the risks of climate change, making them aware and seeking to provide support as regards both their mitigation and adaptation actions.
 We believe in the importance of innovation in this field and we are committed to investing in research.
 We participate in numerous initiatives and working groups on environmental issues connected with climate change.

-In 2016, we took part in the project Italian National Dialogue on Sustainable Development, sponsored by UNEP and the Italian Ministry of Environment, for the preparation of a paper on mitigation and adaptation to climate change through insurance and investment activities.
+In 2016, we took part in the project Italian National Dialogue on Sustainable Development, sponsored by UNEP and the Italian Ministry of Environment, for the preparation of the paper Financing the future on mitigation and adaptation to climate change through insurance and investment activities.

 In addition, we joined the research and dissemination project named Disclosure, Measurement, Management and Mitigation of Climate Change Risk for Companies, promoted by the Fondazione Eni Enrico Mattei, which aims to stimulate a public debate, scientifically founded, on the risks associated with climate change for Italian companies.